Facts about our students.

 - Redcloud Peak: Art, Music, Theater, Dance, CAD, Interior Design, and Architectural and Building Science

 - Challenger Point: Math, general classrooms, lecture auditorium

-- Longs Peak Student Center: Home of student activities, cafeteria, Fitness Center, bookstore, and student clubs
+- Longs Peak Student Center: Home of student activities, cafeteria, Fitness Center, campus store, and student clubs